nurdwerks/storymaker/Books/Book 4 - The Stone Season/Chapter 36 - The Signal.md

 ### Scene 4: The Jamming

 - **Key Event:** Angelica uses the Mother's dormant neural-link to "pulse" the drone’s sensors, tricking it into thinking the ship is a dead rock.
-  - _Character Defining Moment:_ **Angelica Vance** — Successfully manipulates the "residual horror" of the Mother to weaponize it against the drones.
+  - _Character Defining Moment:_ **Angelica Ward** — Successfully manipulates the "residual horror" of the Mother to weaponize it against the drones.
-  - _Key Dialog:_ **Angelica Vance:** "You want a dead ship?
+  - _Key Dialog:_ **Angelica Ward:** "You want a dead ship?
 I'll give you a ghost.
 I'll make us look like the void itself."
   - _Key Dialog:_ **Kaelen Night:** "She's weaving the shadows into the signal.
 It's beautiful... in a terrifying way."

 ---

 _Summarized from Book 4 source material._